AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 **April 22 - May 22 (Community Bonding)**

 * Talk with my mentor and possibly Dr. Gutenkunst to further discuss expectations for the summer project.
+This is an area of active research, so it is critical that I'm aware of any developments and how they affect the project plan.
 * Look through the source code for the prototype of the computational engine.
 Begin to think more specifically about how I might optimize the engine.
 Make sure I understand how exactly the engine implements the mathematical algorithm, and what each function does.
 * Look at the source code for the original project to see how my new implementation will have to be structured in order to properly interface with the existing code-base.
-* Decide upon some sample data sets that I can use for the project, to have a consistent way to measure performance of the new computational engine and compare it to the previous software.
+* Decide upon some sample data sets, possibly the example data sets provided with the software, that I can use to have a consistent way to measure performance of the new computational engine and compare it to the previous software.

 **May 23 - June 5 (Coding Period Begins)**